 Sophomore Religious Studies

 UC/CSU Approved?
 No UC/CSU Area N/A

 NCAA Approved?
 No Credits 10 Credits/Year

 Prerequisite

-Course Description understa moral an humanity students in the pra This course develops the student's appreciation for the salvific role of Christ's death and resurrection and the understanding of the Church as the way to encounter the living Jesus.
+Course Description understan moral and humanity' students v in the prad This course develops the student's appreciation for the salvific role of Christ's death and resurrection and the understanding of the Church as the way to encounter the living Jesus.
 The student will define and evaluate the moral and liturgical implications of the Paschal mystery with regards to scriptural and traditional teachings of humanity's goodness and capacity for sin.
 In light of the Christian faith and the vocational demands of discipleship, students will explore the life of the Church, and Her sacramental nature as an expression of prayer, in liturgy, and in the practical application of the seven sacraments.
-Fulfills USCCB Doctrinal core curriculum The Mission of Jesus Christ, Jesus Christ's Mission Continues in the Church, and Sacraments as Privileged Encounters with Jesus Christ.
+Fulfills USCCB Doctrinal core curriculum The Mission of Jesus Christ, Jesus Christ's Mission Continues in the Church , and Sacraments as Privileged Encounters with Jesus Christ .